projectdiscovery/mapcidr/README.md

 ### CIDR Host Counting

-In order to count number of hosts for a given CIDR or list of CIDR, use the following command.
+To count the number of hosts for a given CIDR or list of CIDRs, use the following command:

 ```console
 $ echo 173.0.84.0/16 | mapcidr -count -silent